seanbetts/genai-marketing-benchmarks/README.md

 - Assesses new GenAI models and features as they are released.
 - Monitors improvements in GenAI capabilities over time.

-## Questions
+##  GenAI Marketing Benchmark Questions
 ![GenAI Marketing Benchmark Questions](https://github.com/seanbetts/genai-marketing-benchmarks/blob/main/Images/Questions%20_June_2024.png)

 The database of marketing questions currently contains 1,500+ multiple choice questions to test the marketing knowledge of generative AI models.
+The questions are currently focused around Comms Planning, Marketing Effectiveness and Media.
+The question bank needs broadening out to include all marketing disciplines.

 ## Models
 The code currently allows the testing of the following GenAI models: